When a Death Occurs

 When a death occurs, the order in which things need to be done often depends on where the death of your loved one occurred.
 Provided here are recommendations as to the first steps to take.
 As always, we are only a call away if you have any questions or need assistance.

 When a death occurs at home or in the workplace, a family member or co-worker should contact emergency personnel and the person's physician if he or she was under a doctor's care.
 If the death occurs at home with family or friends present and the person is under a physician's care, the family will want to call the funeral home directly.

 However, if the death occurs in a residence and no one is there at the time of death, the police will need to be notified and respond to the residence before the deceased is removed from their home.

-If in any case you are not sure of who to notify or what to do, you may call , and we'll assist you in notifying the proper agencies.
+If in any case you are unsure of who to notify or what to do, please give us a call, and we'll assist you in notifying the proper agencies.

 While Under Supervised Care